kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 **Miscomprehension**,
 ἀσύνετος (_asynetos_):
 Rom.
 1:31;
-According to Conzelmann (TDNT 7:), it denotes "The adj. _sunetos_ (similarly _asunetos_) means act. 'understanding' … pass. 'understandable' … Like the verb and noun it need closer definition … The charge of lack of understanding may have moral tinge, " The said term is negative as in lack of understanding.
+According to Conzelmann (TDNT 7:), it denotes "The adj. _sunetos_ (similarly _asunetos_) means act. 'understanding' … pass. 'understandable' … Like the verb and noun it need closer definition … The charge of lack of understanding may have moral tinge," The said term is negative as in lack of understanding.
 CD defines _miscomprehension_ as "failure to understand something, or an idea that is wrong because it is based on a lack of understanding."

 **Uncommitted**,
 ἀσύνθετος (_asynthetos_):